WeblateOrg/weblate/docs/admin/access.rst

 .. image:: /images/project-access.png

-Grant access to a project by adding the privilege either directly to the given user, or group of users in the Django admin-interface, or by using user management on the project page, as described in :ref:`manage-acl`.
+Grant access to a project by adding the privilege either directly to an user, or group of users in the Django admin-interface, or by using user management on the project page, as described in :ref:`manage-acl`.

 .. note::

-    Even with access-control lists turned on, some info will be available about your project:
+    Even with access control turned on, some info will be available about your
+    project:

     * Statistics for the whole instance, including counts for all projects.
     * Language summary for the whole instance, including counts for all projects.